Ri-Dearg/corona-tales/README.md

     - Story Display
         - Featured stories displayed above others after passing a set number of likes
         - Stories are ordered chronologically by a millisecond timestamp, and converted to a readable date
-        - Stories auto size height, that can be truncated with long stories.
+        - Stories auto size height, that can be truncated with long stories
-        - Trucated text that can be expanded and closed.
+        - Trucated text that can be expanded and closed
         - Like stories asynchronously, with sound and notification for the action
         - Simple card format, all evenly sized for uniformity when scrolling
+        - I give everything one like as a thanks for posting
     - Search
         - Form requires data which is then used to search through stories
         - Add tags, which are linked to search facility